 - Civil -

 - Civil Engineering courses include Strength of Materials, Structural Theory, Engineering Survey, Engineering Economics, Soil Mechanics, Concrete and Steel Design, Foundation Design and Analysis, Highway Design, Environmental and Sanitary Engineering, and many other topics.
 In their Third Year, Officer Cadets complete a two week survey school, further developing their knowledge of surveying, report writing and presentation skills, and ability to manage projects.
 Upon completion of survey field school, Officer Cadets will gain practical engineering experience by travelling to a Canadian Forces Base and working on site

 - Computer -

 - Computer Engineers embed computers within complex systems, build computer networks, and solve other computer oriented problems.
 Computer Engineers work with and understand both the hardware and software of computer systems.
 They fuse together aspects of Electronics and Applied Computer Science.
-The Computer Engineering programme at RMC of Canada offers elective concentrations that allow Officer Cadets to focus on the Software Engineering aspects of computer system design or on the Electronic Systems Engineering aspects.
+The Computer Engineering programme at RMC offers elective concentrations that allow Officer Cadets to focus on the Software Engineering aspects of computer system design or on the Electronic Systems Engineering aspects.
 Software Engineering is the application of Computer Science to the design of new computer based products and systems.
 The Electronic Systems Engineering concentration focuses more on the computer hardware aspects of system design, studying the application of electrical and electronic systems engineering to the design of computer based systems and the embedding of computer systems in more complex products.